zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 <hdcookbook>/xlets/tests/functional/FontStrip/src/assets/input1.xml.

-The final character image mosaics are associated with an information file, "fontstrip.inf".
+The final character image mosaics are associated with an information file, "fontstrp.inf".
 This file includes FontMetrics information for the set of characters in all the mosaics, as well as other essential data for properly rendering characters from the mosaics at application runtime.
 Make sure to include this information file to the final disc as well as image files.